NDepend

 The range operator ..

-The range operator .. is used to make a slice of the collection.
+The range operator .. is used to make a slice of a collection.

 • start of the range is inclusive